Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Comment your code like you're explaining it to your future, slightly less intelligent self.
-(Future you will thank you, possibly with a celebratory beverage.)**
+- **Pro Tip:**  Before you write a single line of code, spend five minutes sketching out your solution on a napkin (or whiteboard, if you're feeling fancy).
+Trust me, debugging a napkin is *way* easier than debugging a thousand lines of code.
+You'll save time, tears, and possibly your sanity.
+Think of it as preventative programming – for your mental health.

 ---

-### 📅 Last Updated: 2024-11-16 01:51
+### 📅 Last Updated: 2024-11-16 02:58

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!